Protecting Our Electric Grid from Wildfires and Eliminating Grid Initiated Wildfires

 Impact

-• Pilot Sandia’s wildfire analytics product with Public Utility of New Mexico (PNM) to update their Hazard Fire Areas with Sandia’s developed wildfire risk geospatial dataset to provide PNM with daily situational awareness on fire risk
+- Pilot Sandia’s wildfire analytics product with utility partner to update their Hazard Fire Areas with Sandia’s developed wildfire risk geospatial dataset to provide utilities with daily situational awareness on fire risk

 Problem